adammaly004/Virtual_Assistant/readme.md

 # Virtual Assistant
+My virtual assistant is called Pikachu.
 Pikachu is a computer assistant written with Python 3.9.1 to help you find your favorite apps and sites.
 I made two versions, Pikachu and Speak_Pikachu.
 Speak _Pikachu can speak and listen :-).

 This project was created after 3 months of learning Python, so I apologize if the code is not well optimized in some parts.
 I didn't come up with any problem, if you find something, I'll be glad if you advise me.